ibm-cloud-docs/apps/ts_apps.md

     ```
     host: host_name
 	```
-  * If you deploy your application from the command prompt, use the `cf push` command with the **-n** option.
+  * If you deploy your application from the command prompt, use the `ibmcloud cf push` command with the **-n** option.
     ```
-    cf push appname -p app_path -n host_name
+    ibmcloud cf push appname -p app_path -n host_name
     ```

-## WAR apps can't be pushed by using the cf push command
+## WAR apps can't be pushed by using the ibmcloud cf push command
 {: #ts_cf_war}

-You might not be able to use the `cf push` command to deploy an archived web app to {{site.data.keyword.Bluemix_notm}} if the app location isn't specified correctly.
+You might not be able to use the `ibmcloud cf push` command to deploy an archived web app to {{site.data.keyword.Bluemix_notm}} if the app location isn't specified correctly.

-When you upload a WAR app to {{site.data.keyword.Bluemix_notm}} by using the `cf push` command, you see the following error message:
+When you upload a WAR app to {{site.data.keyword.Bluemix_notm}} by using the `ibmcloud cf push` command, you see the following error message:
 {: tsSymptoms}
 `Staging error: cannot get instances since staging failed.`